brandonc/bootlegger/README.md

 **Creating a Google Service Account**

 Follow [these instructions](https://support.google.com/a/answer/7378726?hl=en) to create a service account, ensuring that you choose "JSON" as the key type.
 Select "Project" > "Viewer" as the Role.

+Within your Google API Project, you should also enable the Google Drive API and Google Sheets API here: https://console.developers.google.com/apis

 **Create the required secrets locally and copy them to your server**